JuanBelich/JuanBelich/README.md

     * This project is a web platform developed in Django for library management.
 It allows users and librarians to interact with a book catalog, manage genres, edit profiles, manage favorites, and send email notifications..

 * **[Gestion de Stock](https://github.com/JuanBelich/crud-Django)**
-    * This is a Django CRUD using Dython, SQL, Bootstrap.
+    * This is a Django CRUD using Python, SQL, Bootstrap.

 * **[E-commerce "Fragranza"](https://github.com/JuanBelich/Integrador-Ecommerce)**
     * This is the project presented at the end of the course, an e-commerce developed in JavaScript, CSS, SQL